SunnySatwik/DarkVector/README.md

 1. **Is this real?** — Isolation Forest anomaly score, calibrated to percentile-based risk.
 2. **Why?** — SHAP feature attributions, MITRE technique mapping, and threat intelligence enrichment, derived deterministically from the alert's content.

-This project demonstrates that a production-quality AI detection and investigation workflow can be built with open-source tooling, without requiring external AI API calls for core security reasoning.
+This project demonstrates that a production-quality AI detection, validation, and telemetry workflow can be built with open-source tooling, without requiring opaque AI calls for core security reasoning.

 ---